alt236/GradleCache2Mvn/readme.md

 ### Usage

     Convert a Gradle cache directory structure to a Maven repository one

      -d,--dryrun         Dry run.
 No writing will take place.
      -i,--input <arg>    Gradle cache directory.
 If not provided, it will default to '~/.gradle/caches/modules-2/files-2.1/'
      -o,--output <arg>   Directory where the Maven artifacts will be written to.
+     -v,--verbose        Show more information in console.

 ### Example Usage